Information for term Teach In Spain Program

 Schools

-CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including primary and secondary schools.
-The majority of schools are in suburban and rural areas outside the city centers.
-In the region of Madrid, it is possible to live in the city center and commute to your school if you are placed in a small town or suburb.
-Location and age-group preferences are considered by CIEE, but we are not able to guarantee specific placement preferences.
+CIEE teachers are placed at public schools participating in a governmental bilingual initiative, including kindergarten, primary and secondary schools.
+Most schools are outside Madrid's city center, in the Community of Madrid's other cities and small towns.
+If you are placed in a small town, it is possible to live in the city center and commute to your school by public transit.
+For our main start date in the Fall, location and age-group preferences are considered by CIEE, but we are not able to guarantee specific placement preferences.
+Our January start date has a smaller number of positions.
+This means it's not practical to consider placement preferences, so applicants must be flexible and ready to be placed anywhere in the Madrid region.

 Workload

 As a Language and Culture Assistant in Madrid you’ll teach 16 classroom hours per week and have a 4 day work week.
 In addition to your classroom hours, you may be required to spend a few hours attending planning or professional development sessions each week.
 Many Language and Culture Assistants also enjoy participating in sports clubs or other extracurricular activities at their schools.
 You’ll enjoy 3-day weekends with either Monday or Friday off so you’ll have plenty of time to travel, learn Spanish, or participate in local clubs and organizations.
-CIEE teachers in Spain start their teaching positions in early October and the school year ends in late June.
+For teaching assistants, the fall semester runs from early October to just before Christmas, and the spring semester runs from early January until late June.

 Qualifications